monifasol/frontend-challenge-sequra/README.md

 - The Popup appears with a small CSS transition.
 It appears smoothly over an overlay that changes the opacity of the background.

-- I draw the 3 icons myself in Sketch ot have them in .png and good quality.
+- I drew the 3 icons myself in Sketch to be able to use them as .png files and in good quality.

 - I added tests, which I barely had experience with.
 I used testing-library from react, and tested mainly the DOM elements and their interactions with the user.
 This is a point where I'd loved to continue a lot longer, testing all the API calls, async code, and I would do it with "Mock Service Worker".
 I found courses and tutorials to follow, and I started doing a course in JEST.